 In mask of gloom through every room she passes dusk and dumb

 Her veil is spread, her shadow shed o’er stair and chamber void

 And now I feel her presence steal even to my lone fireside

 Comrade and Confidant to me.

-Finally the visitor makes her way to the speaker’s “lone fireside.”
+Finally, the visitor makes her way to the speaker’s “lone fireside.”
 Together, they are able to keep one another company.
-Up until this point the uninvited visitor was spoken of as if she was the true embodiment of negativity and fear.
-That changes in the final two lines of the poem.
+Up until this point, the uninvited visitor was spoken of as if she was the true embodiment of negativity and fear.
+That changed in the final two lines of the poem.

 She becomes instead the speaker’s “Comrade and Confidant.”
 The two have something in common.
 The most obvious connection is their solitude, as seen through the speaker’s lonely house and the “Nun[’s]” silent procession through the house.
 It is also important to note the “Twilight” darkness, personified as a visiting woman, is called “Nun” by the speaker.
 This brings up images of austerity and a life spent away from the company of others, further supporting the idea that the two are comrades due to their mutual isolation.